SaiYenugwar/Node.js-Web-Service-Template/README.md

 - Error Handling: Centralized error handling to manage and respond to errors gracefully.

-- Database Integration: Basic setup for integrating with a database (e.g., MongoDB, PostgreSQL) to store and manage data.
+- Database Integration: Basic setup for integrating with a database  MongoDB to store and manage data.

 - Request Validation: Ensure incoming data meets expected formats and constraints using validation middleware.